gazebosim/gz-math/tutorials/color.md

 \page color Color example

-This tutorial explains how to use the `Color` class from Ignition Math library.
+This tutorial explains how to use the `Color` class from Gazebo Math library.

 ## Compile the code